GSA-TTS/FAC-transition-site/src/resources/workbooks/federal-awards.md

 ### Column N: Direct Award

-Select "Y" if the award came directly from a Federal awarding agency and complete columns O.
+Select "Y" if the award came directly from a Federal awarding agency and complete column O.

 If it did not come directly from a Federal awarding agency, select "N".